LTC Appeals

 The stronger your evidence of a changed life, the more likely the board is to find that you have met the clear and convincing evidence standard.
 Conversely, if you have been arrested again, even for minor infractions, since the conviction, that will weigh heavily against you.

-What Actually Happens at FLRB Review
+What Actually Happens at FLRB Review?

-If you have questions about your specific situation, or you believe you are eligible for Massachusetts Firearms Licensing Review Board review, contact Christopher B. O'Brien at (617) 313-3438 to discuss your case.
+If you have questions about your specific situation, or you believe you are eligible for Massachusetts Firearms Licensing Review Board review, contact Christopher B. O'Brien at (617) 313-3482 to discuss your case.

 Disclaimer: This post is for informational purposes only and does not constitute legal advice.
 No attorney-client relationship is formed by reading this content.
 If you need legal advice, consult an attorney about your specific situation.
 Full disclaimer.